GoogleCloudPlatform/terraform-example-foundation-app/5-infrastructure/README.md

 We will now deploy each of our environments(development/production/non-production) using this script.
 When using Cloud Build or Jenkins as your CI/CD tool each environment corresponds to a branch is the repository for 5-app-infra step and only the corresponding environment is applied.

+**Troubleshooting:**
+If your user does not have access to run the terraform modules locally and you are in the organization admins group, you can append `--impersonate-service-account="boa-terraform-<z>-sa@prj-bu1-<z>-boa-sec-<xxxx>.iam.gserviceaccount.com"` for dev/npd/prd envs or `--impersonate-service-account="cicd-build-sa@prj-bu1-s-app-cicd-<xxxx>.iam.gserviceaccount.com"` for shared env to run terraform modules as the service  account.

 ### TF Validate (Optional)
 To use the `validate` option of the `tf-wrapper.sh` script, the latest version of `terraform-validator` must be [installed](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#how-to-use-terraform-validator) in your system and in you `PATH`.